Buying property in Montevideo?

 Does a property price drop look likely in Montevideo as of 2026?

-As of early 2026, the likelihood of a meaningful property price drop in Montevideo over the next 12 months is low, mainly because construction costs remain elevated and demand fundamentals are stable.
+As of early 2026, the likelihood of a meaningful property price drop in Montevideo over the next 12 months is low, because there is no single stress factor (like a credit blow-up or recession) building strongly enough to force widespread selling.

-The single most important factor that could increase the odds of a price drop in Montevideo is a prolonged period of tight credit conditions, because expensive borrowing reduces the pool of buyers who can afford to purchase.
+The single most important factor that could increase the odds of a price drop in Montevideo is a sustained period of tight or rising interest rates from the Central Bank of Uruguay (BCU), because expensive credit directly shrinks the pool of buyers who can afford monthly mortgage payments.

 Finally, please note that we cover the price trends for next year in our pack about the property market in Montevideo.